Dexter-Codes/StocksApp/README.md

 # StocksApp
-Stock Market related information using Yahoo Finance API builod using Xamarin Forms & used graphs to represent the data
+Stock Market related information using Yahoo Finance API build using Xamarin Forms & used graphs to represent the data